We are often asked: "Does your grass mat surfacing conform to the standard?"

 The instrumented headform measures impact energy to determine the head injury criterion (HIC) and peak acceleration (gmax).
 The certificated Critical Fall Height is the lowest drop point that produces a HIC value of 1,000 or a gmax value of 200.

-Are there different types of tests?
+Are there Different Types of Tests?

-Technically, yes, there are two types of test conditions – concrete base and field base tests.
+There are two types of test conditions – concrete base and field base tests.

 Always remember to ask your supplier to clarify exactly what ground conditions their product has been tested on.
 For example, if the test states the mat was tested with a 140mm soil layer and mesh on a grass base, you will need to replicate these conditions on site in order for the grass mats to comply to their certification.